tgk/tgk.github.com/_posts/2013-06-29-generic-operator-predicate-dispatch-semantics-in-clojure.markdown

 ## Problem description

 In this particular case, I needed a predicate dispatch system that would allow me to perform operator overloading using predicates without tarnishing the runtime.
+By tarnishing the runtime, I mean that it should be possible to assign new operations to a generic operator and get a new generic operator, while keeping the old.
 These two reasons rule out the use of multimethods, as they do not support predicate dispatch, and they tarnish the runtime.

 In an ideal scenario, it should be possible to do something like this: